anhcraft/config/INTERNAL.md

   - Type adapter `T'` processes type `T'` and any ` extends T'`
   - Type adapter `T` only processes type `T` and any type ` super T'`
   - Note that: `T' extends T` which mean they are under the same hierarchy

-### Overridden adapters
-- It is possible to override existing adapters in the factory, including the built-in ones
-- Precedence: level of hierarchy, then registration order

 ## Normalization
 - To normalize a complex type into a simple type